Learning to Detect Open Carry and Concealed Object with 77GHz Radar: System Design

 \subsection{Single-shot Prediction Network}

 \textbf{Backbone}: The backbone is a deep residual pyramid neural network that takes a single cropped range-azimuth-elevation cube as input for feature extraction.
 The backbone is modified from ResNet-50 \cite{7780459} and it has 49 \textit{3D convolutional layers}.
 The convolutional layers mostly have $3\times3\times3$ filters and $1\times1\times1$ filters and they are mainly divided into 5 parts (conv1$\underline{\enskip}$x, conv2$\underline{\enskip}$x, conv3$\underline{\enskip}$x, conv4$\underline{\enskip}$x, and conv5$\underline{\enskip}$x) shown in Table.~\ref{tab:layers}.
 We perform downsampling at the end of the last four parts directly by convolutional layers with a stride of 2.

-The last four parts have 3, 4, 6, 3 three-layer bottleneck blocks respectively for performing \textit{residual function by shortcut connection} \cite{7780459}.
-That is, for each residual block, we use a stack of 3 layers that are $1\times1\times1$, $3\times3\times3$, and $1\times1\times1$ convolutions, where the $1\times1\times1$ layers are responsible for reducing and then increasing (restoring) dimensions, leaving the $3\times3\times3$ layer a bottleneck with smaller input and output dimensions.
+Except the first part, each has several three-layer bottleneck blocks for performing \textit{residual function by shortcut connection} \cite{7780459}.
 One residual block example is presented in Fig.~\ref{fig:layers}(a).
-The shortcut connection between input and output is implemented by the identification mapping if the dimensions are equal, or by linear projection to match dimensions if not equal.